Dry Eye Treatment Cape Coral

 There are certain prescription medications that may also help with dry eye syndrome.
 And, in more severe cases, autologous serum tears, formulated from your own blood serum, may be recommended.
 Another method involves closing the ducts that drain tears out of the eye to help conserve your own tears or make artificial tears last longer.

 Elmquist Eye Group has served families in Southwest Florida for more than 20 years.
-E. Trevor Elmquist, DO is a board certified ophthalmologist and has been selected as one of America’s Top Doctors in ophthalmology by Castle Connolly Medical Ltd. His partner, Kate Wagner, OD, and associate, Nina Burt, OD, are board certified optometrists who provide a complete range of eye care services.
+Yasaira Rodriguez, MD is a board certified ophthalmologist.
+Kate Wagner, OD and Nina Burt, OD, are board certified optometrists who provide a complete range of eye care services.

 Although no cure exists for dry eye syndrome, there are many available treatment options in Cape Coral.
 Call Elmquist Eye Group at (239) 936-2020 to schedule an appointment and start alleviating your discomfort.